denten-books/plain-text/main.md

 writing and reading algorithms.
 Writing and reading of algorithms entails forms of literacy beyond Marche's "handmade insight."
 The question becomes not one of alterity (as codes and codices are always extraneous to the individual), but one of legibility.
-An algorithmic regime redraws the boundaries deliniating human agency, influence, and prestige, moving power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
+An algorithmic regime redraws the boundaries delineating human agency, influence, and prestige, moving power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
 It is vital then that our